jakobdoerr/GFPy/README.md

-# PyCruise
+# GFPy
-Python Package for UiB GFI cruises
+Python toolbox for reading and analysing of meteorological and oceanographic data on UiB cruises.